Last reviewed on 28th November 2023 by Martin Alexander (Mortgage Advisor)

 Applying for a mortgage as a single applicant while married is quite common.
-A number of reasons can warrant applying for a mortgage in just one name and most lenders will consider this arrangement.
+Several reasons can warrant applying for a mortgage in just one name, and most lenders will consider this arrangement.

 A single application can be more suitable than a joint mortgage if: